 We welcome anyone who wants to be a part of our Jewish congregation and affirms our community values and practices.
-We strive to make all who wish to participate in our community feel that their ideas and concerns are respected and can be discussed.
+We strive to make all who wish to engage with our community feel that their ideas and concerns are respected and can be discussed.
 We honor the boundaries that each individual sets in their work and personal lives.
-We understand that we are diminished as a community and we compromise our Jewish values when we exclude anyone from our community based on race, age, sex, disability, marital or veteran status, nationality, sexual orientation, or gender identity.
+We understand that we are diminished as a community and we compromise our Jewish values when we exclude anyone from contributing to our congregation based on race, age, sex, disability, marital or veteran status, nationality, sexual orientation, or gender identity.